From Hello Scratch! by Gabriel Ford, Sadie Ford, and Melissa Ford

 In the last script, you asked Scratch to move the cat 100 steps, and these “steps” are coordinate spaces.
 Coordinates tell a program where the sprite is on the screen.

 Many scripts use coordinates to position or move sprites, but coordinates aren’t only a common part of computer programming.
 You’ve encountered X coordinates in math if you’ve ever jumped around on a number line.
 In figure 4, you can see how 100 steps and 100 coordinate spaces are the same thing in Scratch.
 Each time you click the green flag above the Stage, the cat moves 100 steps, meaning 100 coordinate spaces.
 Coordinates are used in every area of STEAM, from grids in art to map making.
-Coordinates are how you state the exact location of a place or object.
+Coordinates are how you state the exact location of a place or object and can contribute to event driven architecture leading the way to the development of software.

 Figure 4 The cat jumps ahead 100 coordinate spaces each time the green flag is clicked.